 If you plan on driving Uber or Lyft all day on July 4th, a good strategy is to start around 10am – 11am, drive through the late afternoon, and then take a break for an hour or two.
 Then, go out again around 5pm – 6pm and drive until you feel like stopping or it stops being busy.

 Overall, expect July 4th earnings to be comparable to a very busy weekend day.
 Traffic should be relatively light, and get busier in the later evening.
 As July 5th is a weekday, things will tend to quiet down after the evening fireworks are over.
+However, July 5th is also a Friday, so expect some people to stay out late on the 4th and just take the 5th off if they can.

 One Final Tip